 28 – Death of US athlete Jim Thorpe.

-31 - John Christie is arrested and charged for murdering his wife following one of London's biggest manhunts.
+31 – John Christie is arrested and charged with murdering his wife following one of London’s biggest manhunts.

 06 – German Chancellor Adenauer visits New York.

-08 - An underground train crashes in UK killing 8 people.
+08 – An underground train crashes in the UK killing 8 people.

 08 – In Kenya Jomo Kenyatta and five others are convicted of being involved with the terrorist organisation Mau Mau.